-There are two main types of primary kidney cancer: renal cortical tumors and transitional cell (urothelial) tumors.
-These types are different in the way they develop and change over time, as well as in how they should be treated.
+There are 2 main types of primary kidney cancer.
+They are renal cortical tumors (renal cell cancer, or RCC) and upper tract urothelial tumors (transitional cell tumors).
+They are different in how they develop and change over time and in how they are treated.

 Renal Cortical Tumors

 More than 90 percent of kidney tumors are renal cortical tumors.
 They start in the main part of your kidney, which has structures called renal tubules.

 There are many kinds of renal cortical tumors.
 They don’t all behave the same.
 The treatment you receive — including medications, imaging tests, and whether you need surgery — depends on the type of tumor you have.

 Most types of kidney tumors are malignant (cancerous).
 However, some tumors are benign (not cancer).
 They usually don’t cause symptoms unless they grow to be very large.
 These benign tumors can’t spread to other parts of the body.
 They usually are removed through surgery and don’t come back.
 Examples of benign tumors include renal cysts, oncocytomas, and angiomyolipomas.

 Clear cell renal cell carcinoma (clear cell RCC)